yukitsuji/MPC_autonomous/README.md

 `Lf` which is defined as the distance between the vehicle's front and its center of gravity. `Lf`, together with the current velocity `v_t`, determine the current turning radius of the vehicle.

----
-## Polynomial Fitting and MPC Preprocessing
-In a first step, the waypoints are transformed into the vehicle coordinate system.
-The resulting x-direction is the forward direction of the vehicle, while the y-direction represents the lateral displacement of waypoints relative to the center of the vehicle.
-This allows for easy fitting of a polynomial of the form `y = a*x^3 + b*x^2 + c*x + d`.
-When constructing the initial state vector for the solver, the values for x, y, and psi can now be conveniently set to zero because the coordinate system is defined relative to the vehicle.
-The initial cross track error is equal to the constant term of the fitted polynomial in this coordinate system, and the initial orientation error is calculated from the first derivative of the polynomial at x=0.

 ## N (timestep length) and dt (elapsed duration between timesteps) values.
 * Initially I tried N = 25 and dt = 0.05, and it turned out that the vehicle could not handle sharp turns.
 * Then I tried different N values (22, 20, 18, 15, 13, 11, 10, 8, 7), and found out 10 is the optimal in my case.